 binary_sensor(for domestic hot water and secondary heater)

 switch(for Plugs connected to Adam or Stealths and Circles connected to a Stretch)

-The password can be found on the bottom of your Smile, it should consist of 6 characters.
+The password can be found on the bottom of your Smile or Stretch, the ID, it should consist of 8 characters.
 To find your IP address use the Plugwise App:

 - Open the Plugwise App and choose the ‘Settings’-icon (☰) and choose ‘HTML-interface’.

 - Go to the (lower) ‘Settings’-icon (☰) and choose ‘Preferences’.